-The Audit and Finance Committee assists the Board by providing oversight of the quality, adequacy and integrity of the bank's financial reporting processes, internal audit, external audit, and risk management framework as it relates to financial risk, financial management and reporting.
-The committee also provides oversight of the bank's financial policies, goals and budgets and performance against goals to ensure they support the mission, values and strategic goals of the bank.
+The Audit Committee assists the Board by providing oversight of the quality, adequacy and integrity of the bank's financial reporting processes, internal audit, external audit, and risk management framework as it relates to financial risk, financial management and reporting.
 In performing this role, the committee reviews regular audit and financial information from the Internal Auditor, External Auditor and Chief Financial Officer and provides feedback to the Board for their consideration.
 The committee meets at least four times a year and at such other times as the committee considers necessary to fulfil its responsibilities.